modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-7-sect-3.md

 $\bar{(\frac{dx}{dt})^2}=\bar{(\frac{dy}{dt})^2}\bar{(\frac{dz}{dt})^2}=\bar{v^2}$...(10)

-so that for the average value of only one of the components
+Then, the average value of each one of these components

 $\bar{(\frac{dx}{dt})^2}=\frac{1}{3}\bar{v^2}$...(11)